finbourne/lusid-sdk-python/sdk/docs/ComplexMarketDataApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.list_complex_market_data(as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] ListComplexMarketData: List the set of ComplexMarketData
+        # ListComplexMarketData: List the set of ComplexMarketData
         api_response = api_instance.list_complex_market_data(as_at=as_at)
         pprint(api_response)